Greece country brief

 - 2008: Governor of Western Australia, Dr Kenneth Comninos Michael AC, and Mrs Michael visited Greece.

-- 2007: Prime Minister Mr Kostas Karamanlis and Foreign Minister Ms Dora Bakoyannis, visited Australia.
+- 2007: Then Prime Minister Mr Kostas Karamanlis and then Foreign Minister Ms Dora Bakoyannis, visited Australia.

 Greece is a parliamentary republic, with its national day of independence celebrated on 25 March.
 The current President, Dr Karolos Papoulias, was sworn in as Greece's President on 12 March 2005; he was re-elected to a second and final five-year term on 3 February 2010.